jonatasfernandespimenta/ChatSystem/README.md

   <img src="https://seeklogo.com/images/S/socketio-logo-B8A7F486CD-seeklogo.com.png" alt="reactjs" width="150">

 </p>
+### This is my first project using WebSockets, hope you all like it, it's kinda basic but it works 😉

 To get started make sure you have both NodeJS and npm installed, if not, check this lonk: https://nodejs.org/en/download/ And if you want to make sure you have both installed just type at the console: